FarahUzma/kafka-java-basics/README.md

 Command : Kafka-consumer-groups for description kafka-consumer-groups --bootstrap-server 127.0.0.1:9092 --list Helps you view the consumer group list, delete and manage kafka-consumer-groups --bootstrap-server 127.0.0.1:9092 --group my-app --describe  Consumer group 'my-app' has no active members. // this means none is active right now

-GROUP           TOPIC           PARTITION  CURRENT-OFFSET  LOG-END-OFFSET  LAG             CONSUMER-ID     HOST            CLIENT-ID my-app          first_topic     0          1               1               0               -               -               -
-my-app          first_topic     1          5               5               0               -               -               -
-my-app          first_topic     2          3               3               0               -               -               -

-Lag - all messages read, if not then there will be a count that has not been read

 RESET OFFSET OF CONSUMER GROUPS:

 Upon running Kafka-consumer-groups, you see a option —reset-offsets,   kafka-consumer-groups --bootstrap-server localhost:9092 --group my-second-app --reset-offsets --to-earliest --execute --topic first_topic

-Now upon listening to messages from beginning for my-second-app, all messages will be replayed  kafka-console-consumer --bootstrap-server localhost:9092 --group my-second-app --topic first_topic --from-beginning hi farah best of luck hi farah
+Now upon listening to messages from beginning for my-second-app, all messages will be replayed
+*     kafka-console-consumer --bootstrap-server localhost:9092 --group my-second-app --topic first_topic --from-beginning
+ hi farah
+best of luck
+hi farah